 Gender pay gap data for Magna Housing Limited

-1. Magna employs more than 250 people so it is required by Government regulations to publish details of its ‘gender pay gap’.
-The data is based on the April 2017 earnings for those employed by Magna on 5th April 2017.
+1. Magna employs more than 250 people so it is required to publish details of its gender pay gap.
+The data is based on the April 2018 earnings for those employed by Magna on 5th April 2018.

-2. The regulations require us to use set formulas and criteria to calculate an hourly rate for each person.
-366 individuals were included in the results.
-This includes Board Members and casual workers but excludes anyone on reduced pay because of absence.
-The hourly rate calculation includes other payments such as on call and fire warden allowances.
+2. 388 individuals were included in the results, 156 females and 232 males.
+This includes Board Members and casual workers but excludes anyone on reduced pay.
+The calculation includes other payments such as on call payments and fire warden allowances.

-Why do we have a gender pay gap at Magna?
+Why do we still have a gender pay gap at Magna?

-8. The third quartile contains a high proportion of individuals working in manual trade roles.
+8. The first quartile contains a large proportion of individuals working in administrative and sheltered housing jobs.
+These jobs are largely female dominated.
+The third quartile contains a high proportion of males working in manual trade roles.
 Some in these roles have the potential to earn more than their salary because of on call working arrangements and these extra earnings are included in the gender pay gap calculations.
-We have one female employee in these teams and it is very rare that we have a female applicant for this type of job.

 What we do now to minimise the gap

-11. We shortlist job applicants not knowing their gender and use criteria based on the ability to do the job to determine the successful applicant.
+9.2 shortlisting job applicants not knowing their gender and using criteria based on the ability to do the job.

-12. We have a fixed rate of pay, determined by independent benchmarking, for each job regardless of whether the jobholder is male or female.
+9.3 having fixed rates of pay, determined by independent benchmarking, for each job regardless of whether the jobholder is male or female.

-13. Opportunities for development and promotion are available to all employees.
+9.4 opportunities for development and promotion which are available to all employees.